dwdevs/rails-app/README.md

    # Connect to PostgreSQL and connect to the application database
    make psql-app

-   # SQL directly to show schemas on the applicaion database
+   # SQL directly to the db container to show schemas on the applicaion database
    make psql-app-sql
 ```
 ---